 Transportation Options Included with the London Pass

-All London Passes come with the option to collect a free all-day 1 day ticket for Golden Tours sightseeing Hop-on, Hop-off bus.
-Buses stop every 20-30 minute at 60 different bus stops in the city.
-The free ticket can be collected from any of the Golden Tours bus offices or from a ticket seller at several of the bus stops.
+All London Passes come with the option to collect a free all-day 1 day ticket for either the Golden Tours sightseeing Hop-on, Hop-off bus OR the Big Bus London sightseeing tour bus.
+Buses stop every 20-30 minute at over 100 different bus stops in the city.
+You need to simply show your London Pass to the bus ticket seller or staff member before you board the bus at any of the posted stops.
 You can get on and off the bus as many times as you like in a single day.

 To use the card, all you need to do is tap in on the circular yellow card reader, and then tap it again when you have finished your journey.
 If you’re traveling by bus, all you need to do is to tap in once on the yellow card reader when you board the bus.
 Check out the Transport for London’s detailed information on the Visitor Oyster Card and our own guide and tips for using the Oyster Card to learn more about how it works.

 LONDON PASS TRAVEL TIP: Travel to and from Windsor is included for free with any London Pass purchase but you have to follow the directions and use the designated stations.
 Take a train from Paddington station to Slough (from 10:30am onwards), and then change to the train to Windsor & Eton Central.
 Do the same in reverse to return.
 Do NOT use your Oyster Card as it will charge you.

 At the station, just go through the manned manual wide aisle gates and show your London Pass to the staff member.
 Keep your Pass in hand as you’ll also likely need to show it to the ticket controller when boarding the train at Paddington and you can travel for free.
 Full details can be found in the included London Pass Guidebook or on the Windsor Castle attraction page.

 Other London Pass Inclusions?